Notes taken during elasticsearch training.

 by default it only returns top 10, need to set the size to get more

-Live in shards, created every 1 second with index.refresh_interval
+Live in shards, created every 1 second with index.refresh_interval, or buffer full

 each segment is a file on disk under data dir